basefarm/aws-session-tool/README.md

 then used to assume the given role and finally to create a pre-signed URL for console access.

+## rotate_credentials

+`rotate_credentials [-p PROFILE] [-y|-n] [-t]`

+This command will rotate API keys and optionaly also set a new password.

+* `-p profile`   Which AWS credentials profile should be rotated.
+                 If not specified, the default profile for session-tool will be used.
+                 Otherwise, the profile named 'default' will be used.
+* `-t`           Rotate both sets of keys.
+One set will be stored in the profile, the other set shown on the terminal.
+More info in the wiki.
+* `-y`           Yes, password should also changed.
+* `-n`           No, password should not be changed.
+                 If neither -y nor -n is specified, you will be asked whether or not. password should be changed.

+After API key rotation, the command will output a command that can be ran on other hosts to import the new API key.

 ## aws-assume-role

 `aws-assume-role profile role_alias MFA_token`